ComplianceAsCode/auditree-arboretum/arboretum/kubernetes/README.md

 * Class: [ClusterResourceFetcher][fetch-cluster-resource]
 * Purpose: Write the resources of **stand-alone** Kubernetes clusters to the evidence locker.  **NOTE:** Do not use this fetcher for managed clusters.
+For IBM Cloud clusters, use the
-Instead use the [IBM Cloud cluster list fetcher][ibm-cloud-cluster-list-fetcher].
+[IBM Cloud cluster list fetcher][ibm-cloud-cluster-list-fetcher] and the [IBM Cloud cluster resource fetcher][ibm-cloud-cluster-resource-fetcher].
 * Behavior: Retrieve stand-alone Kubernetes cluster resource data for the provided list of clusters.
 TTL is set to 1 day.
 * Configuration elements: